-To create and publish this kind of information, however, involves a great deal of effort and expertise.
-You have to do a lot of data sifting, researching and organizing, checking your sources for accuracy, writing and editing content (or hire someone to do this for you), and then make sure that this information is continually kept up-to-date.
-As you can imagine, this not only involves a lot of work but most of the information you are dealing with is beyond your control.
+To create and publish this type of information, however, is really time-consuming.
+You have to do a ton of data sifting, researching and organizing, checking your sources for accuracy, content writing and editing (or hire someone to do this for you), and then continually ensure that this information is up-to-date.
+As you can imagine, this not only involves a huge amount of work but most of the information you are dealing with is well beyond your control.

-Fortunately, there is a much easier way to keep your readers up-to-date with your information.
+Fortunately, there is a simpler way to continually provide your readers with expert, up-to-date information.

-(RSS is the easiest way to provide your blog subscribers with great information)
+(RSS - The easiest way to provide your site visitors with the latest information)

 The Ultimate Guide To WordPress RSS